Derwent (locomotive)

 Derwent is an 0-6-0 steam locomotive built in 1845 by William and Alfred Kitching for the Stockton and Darlington Railway (S&DR).
 It is preserved at Darlington Railway Centre and Museum, now known as Head of Steam.

 Design

 Derwent was designed by Timothy Hackworth and built by W. & A. Kitching in Darlington, England in 1845.
 It is similar in design to two of their 1842 locomotives, Leader and Trader, with outside cylinders fixed at the trailing end of the boiler and four-foot diameter, six-wheeled coupled wheels.

-Withdrawn from service in 1869, it was sold to Pease & Partners for use on their colliery lines and spent some time at the construction of the Waskerley Reservoir in County Durham.
-It took part in the Stephenson Centenary celebrations at Newcastle in 1881 and the Queen's Diamond Jubilee in 1887.
+Withdrawn from service in 1869, it was sold to Joseph Pease & Partners for use on their colliery lines and spent some time at the construction of the Waskerley Reservoir in County Durham.
+It took part in the Stephenson Centenary celebrations at Newcastle in 1881 and the Diamond Jubilee of Queen Victoria in 1887.